HackYourFutureBelgium/agile-development/README.md

 Through this work we have come to value:
 >
 >- **Individuals and interactions** over _processes and tools_
+Agile focus on the people that use the product and how they use it is extremely important.
+Because,teams always work best when they pay attention to the human elements, that is called Human-centered design.There are three key area of Human-centered design: observation , analysis and ideation.Like, one-on-one interviews(observation), personas(analysis) and prototyping (ideation).
 >- **Working software** over _comprehensive documentation_
+Agile value working software over comprehensive documentation—because the most effective way for a user to gauge how well the product is actually by use it.Agile teams don't wait until the product is perfect before sharing it with the people, they deliver the working product quickly and improve it consistently.
 >- **Customer collaboration** over _contract negotiation_
+Agile recognize that projects change, and that people never have perfect information when starting a project.
+So instead of trying to nail down exactly what’s going to be built before they start, they collaborate with their users to try to get the best results.
 >- **Responding to change** over _following a plan_
+It’s important to plan your project, but it’s even more important to recognize that those plans will change once the team starts working on the code.
 >
 > That is, while there is value in the items on the right, we value the items on the left more.